 Our skin color and tones are based on the amount of pigment-producing cells, called melanocytes, we have.
 Dermatologists identify six different skin types that range from those with very little pigment to those with a lot of pigment, which results in darker skin tones.

-“While it’s true that people with light skin are more prone to getting skin cancer, it’s important to realize that dark skin does not protect you from it,” says Dr. Liza McClellan-Moore, a board-certified dermatologist at Dermatology Associates of Northern Virginia Centreville and Dermatology Associates of Northern Virginia Sterling.
+“While it’s true that people with light skin are more prone to getting skin cancer, it’s important to realize that dark skin does not protect you from it,” says Dr. McClellan-Moore, a board-certified dermatologist at Centreville and Sterling, Virginia.

 “No matter what kind of pigment you have, you are still at risk of getting skin damage from sun exposure.
 And a tan is not, and never has been, protection from the sun.”